mspnp/spark-monitoring/docs/filtering.md

 ## Limiting Logs in SparkLoggingEvent_CL (Advanced)

-You can uncomment and edit the `LA_SPARKLOGGINGEVENT_NAME_REGEX` environment variable that included included in [spark-monitoring.sh](../src/spark-listeners/scripts/spark-monitoring.sh) to limit the logging to only include events where logger_name_s matches the regex.
+You can uncomment and edit the `LA_SPARKLOGGINGEVENT_NAME_REGEX` environment variable that is included in [spark-monitoring.sh](../src/spark-listeners/scripts/spark-monitoring.sh) to limit the logging to only include events where logger_name_s matches the regex.

 The example below will only log events from logger `com.microsoft.pnp.samplejob.StreamingQueryListenerSampleJob` or where the logger name starts with `org.apache.spark.util.Utils`.

 `export LA_SPARKLOGGINGEVENT_NAME_REGEX="com\.microsoft\.pnp\.samplejob\.StreamingQueryListenerSampleJob|org\.apache\.spark\.util\.Utils.*"`

-You can uncomment and edit the `LA_SPARKLOGGINGEVENT_MESSAGE_REGEX` environment variable that included included in [spark-monitoring.sh](../src/spark-listeners/scripts/spark-monitoring.sh) to limit the logging to only include events where the message matches the regex.
+You can uncomment and edit the `LA_SPARKLOGGINGEVENT_MESSAGE_REGEX` environment variable that is included in [spark-monitoring.sh](../src/spark-listeners/scripts/spark-monitoring.sh) to limit the logging to only include events where the message matches the regex.

 The example below will only log events where the message ends with the string `StreamingQueryListenerSampleJob` or begins with the string `FS_CONF_COMPAT`.